Statue_of_Saint_Thecla%2C_Maaloula%2C_Syria.jpg

 The resources below interpret both Scripture and church history as an argument for women at all levels of church leadership.
 First come materials on Scripture.
 Second come materials on church history.
 Third come materials addressing the mistaken claim that the Trinity is a hierarchy of power, which is what some Protestant evangelicals argue in favor of patriarchy.
 Fourth come examples of the status of women in Christian-influenced cultures, both positive and negative.

-Messages and Resources on Women in Church Leadership in Scripture
+Messages and Resources on the Church and Women’s Leadership in Scripture

 The Theme of Women in Judges, and the Portrayal of Deborah as Leader